awslabs/static-checker-flink/README.md

 </build>
 ```

-The output should looks as follows:
+The output should look as follows:

 ![](./screenshots/static-checker-strict-mode.png)